 I was born and raised In a small town called Walla Walla, in southeast Washington.
 I went to high and college there.
-I Graduated from Walla Walla university.
-I Have lived in Placerville since 2008 and started teaching at EAS in 2009.
-I have taught jr high as well as 5th and 6th grade, here at EAS.
-My husband and I both work at the school, and have a daughter named Harper.
+I graduated from Walla Walla University with a BS in Elementary Education, and a minor in English.
+I have lived in Placerville since 2008 and started teaching at EAS in 2009.
+I enjoy arts and crafts, gardening, and cooking/baking.
+I enjoy spending time with friends and family, as well as my husband and daughter Harper.

 Graduate of Pacific Union College.
 Multiple Subjects Major, Spanish Minor.
 California Clear Credential.
 Adventists Professional Credential.